cilsat/scribe/doc/draft.md

 allow for more accurate clusterings.

-Online speaker diarization is important when real time or close to real time information regarding speakers is required.
-Paired with online speech recognition, for example, it becomes possible to generate a transcription of an ongoing conference or meeting.
+Online speaker diarization is important when real time or close to real time information regarding speaker identities is required.
+Paired with online speech recognition, for example, it becomes possible to generate a transcription of an ongoing conference, meeting, live broadcast, or audio stream in general.
 The clustering step is useful in obtaining speaker clusters, which can boost speech recognition when speaker adaptation is performed.
 Other uses include the addition of real time or close to real time machine translation and summarization.

 Unfortunately, many approaches that are standard in offline diarization cannot be used in an online setting, or require some modification.
 For instance,